Thrive with Autism / Thrive Center for Success

 ● Learn to record, graph, and analyze instructional and learning data.

-● Prepare lesson plans that conform to the adopted curriculum and that factor each student's unique learning circumstances, as appropriate and necessary.
+● Support preparation of teacher lesson plans that conform to the adopted curriculum and that factor each student's unique learning circumstances, as appropriate and necessary.

 ● Continue to develop knowledge and skills by attending professional development opportunities and applying training to classroom teaching.

-● Communicate learning needs to parents and report behavioral concerns or issues to parents, principal and other staff, as appropriate.
+● Communicate learning needs to teachers and report behavioral concerns or issues to principal and other staff, as appropriate.

 ● Address student behavior as appropriate and necessary and maintain a proper classroom